 Direction is not an easy task.
 Right from managing the story and the star tantrums, to making a movie that appeases all the different kind of tastes of the audiences, a director requires true skill and sheer passion to make movies.
+The best Bollywood directors stand out for their ability to weave compelling stories, handle every aspect of filmmaking with precision, and leave a lasting impact on viewers.

 Here is a list of 10 such directors who actually went to an amazing filmmaking course in India!
+These individuals are among the best directors of Bollywood, known for their groundbreaking work and incredible storytelling.

 Sanjay Leela Bhansali